mana-byte/project_mistralai/README.md

 ---

+⚠️ **IMPORTANT:** There is a branch in this repo called **cudaless** that has the code modified to run without CUDA.
+This is useful if you don't have a compatible GPU.
+It won't be much slower for inference since the model is small.

 ## ✨ Features

+- 📦 SQlite database for simple data storage
 - 📷 Upload meal photos
 - 🤖 Analyze meals with YOLOv11
 - 🔥 Get caloric intake info